0x00Alchemist/0x00Alchemist/README.md

 ## Digital Nihilism.

 Hello, my nickname is VismDreams (or just vism.).
-At the moment I know C and understand Assembler (maybe), and I'm also a relatively novice reverse engineer.
+At the moment I know C and understand Assembly (maybe), and I'm also a relatively novice reverse engineer.

 Also, check my sweetie: [SaphirePI](https://github.com/SaphirePI)